DrEntropy/pdl/readme.md

 This is not portable, and the particular version of cuda you need may vary.
 (Use `nvidia-smi`)

 Note make sure to update / upgrade with conda before doing this .

+## Note on part 2
+For part two, I need more compute, so I will be using Paperspace Gradient.
+I used a 'start from scratch' notebook.